Complexity of Anchored Crossing Number and Crossing Number of Almost Planar Graphs: Basic Definitions and Tools

-Assume now a closed disk $D\subseteq\mathbb{R}^2$.
+\subparagraph{Anchored drawings. } Assume now a closed disk $D\subseteq\mathbb{R}^2$.
 An {\em anchored graph}~\cite{DBLP:journals/siamcomp/CabelloM13} is a pair $(H,A)$ where $A\subseteq V(H)$ is a cyclic permutation of some of its vertices; the vertices in $A$ are called the {\em anchors of~$H$}.
 An {\em anchored drawing} of $(H,A)$ is a drawing $\ca H$ of $H$ such that $\ca H\subseteq D$ and $\ca H$ intersects the boundary of $D$ exactly in the vertices of $A$ in the prescribed cyclic order.
-The {\em anchored crossing number of $(H,A)$}, denoted by $\cra(H,A)$, equals the minimum of $\crd(\ca H)$ over all anchored drawings $\ca H$ of~$(H,A)$. $(H,A)$ is {\em anchored planar} if $\cra(H,A)=0$.
+The {\em anchored crossing number of $(H,A)$}, denoted by $\cra(H,A)$, equals the minimum of $\crd(\ca H)$ over all anchored drawings $\ca H$ of~$(H,A)$.
+An anchored graph $(H,A)$ is {\em anchored planar} if $\cra(H,A)=0$.

 We shall study the following special case of an anchored graph~$(H,A)$, which we call an {\em anchored pair of planar graphs}, or shortly a {\em PP anchored graph}: It is the case of $H=H_1\cup H_2$ such that $(H_1,A_1)$ and $(H_2,A_2)$ are vertex-disjoint anchored planar graphs, where $A_i$, $i=1,2$, is the restriction of the permutation $A$ to the anchor set of~$H_i$.